LakshmiRadhakrishnan09/AWS-Security-Specialist/KMS.md

  A key can have only one key policy.
 Can have multiple Grants.     \
  Grant supports limited operations [CreateGrant, GenerateDataKey, RetireGrant, Encrypt, ReEncryptTo, Decrypt, GenerateDataKeyWithoutPlaintext, DescribeKey, Verify, ReEncryptFrom, Sign]

+Deleting KMS Key
+- Once u delete the key, it is irreversible.
+So better disable the key
+- You can only schedule the deletion of a customer managed key.
+You cannot delete AWS managed keys or AWS owned keys.
+- You cannot enable or disable AWS managed keys or AWS owned keys.
+- To determine who uses key - Examining AWS CloudTrail logs to determine actual usage
+- AWS KMS requires you to set a waiting period of 7 – 30 days.
+The default waiting period is 30 days.
+- You can configure an Amazon CloudWatch alarm to warn you if a person or application attempts to use the KMS key during the waiting period.
+- You can delete the imported key material from a KMS key at any time.
+AWS KMS deletes the key material immediately, the key state of the KMS key changes to pending import, and the KMS key can't be used in any cryptographic operations.
+However, these actions do not delete the KMS key.
+To use the KMS key again, you must reimport the same key material into the KMS key.
+In contrast, deleting a KMS key is irreversible.